anykeyh/clear/README.md

 - Customizable fields converter ("serializer") DB <-> Crystal
 - Native integration of different PG structures (Thank's to PG gem !)

-Now you get our attention, well, the bad part is it's still a work in progress.
+Now I get your attention, well, the bad part is it's still a work in progress.
-Some basic and advanced features are in, others are just in my head.
-Others are just in the process "ok I'm gonna think about it later".
+Some basic and advanced features are already in, others are just in my head, and others are just in the process "ok I'm gonna think about it later".

 ## Architecture